bobtfish/AWSnycast/README.md

 and _journalctl -u awsnycast_ to view the logs.

 Try terminating one of the machines and watch routes fail over!

+FIXME!!
+More details about how to test / curl things here..

 # Installing (binary)